nicholashc/VanityContract/README.md

 `rlp`: Rlp encoding in a way that plays nice with Ethereum formats `keccak`: Reliable hashing because "keccak" is hard to pin down (eg, versions of web3js `Sha3` vs web3js `Solidity.Sh3` vs `keccak` or `keccak256` or `sha3` functions elsewhere all give different results)
-`secp256k1`: Convert a private key to a public key `randombytes`: Generate a pseudo-random seed for a valid ethereum private key (**note: not validated for secure randomness***).
+`secp256k1`: Convert a private key to a public key `randombytes`: Generate a pseudo-random seed for a valid ethereum private key (**note: not validated for secure randomness**).
 Feel free to replace this with any other prandom/random source that spits out 32 bytes of hex
 `chalk`: Pretty(-ish) printing in the console.
-This is purely an aesthetic dependancy and can be removed/customized without affecting functionality
+This is purely an aesthetic dependancy and can be removed/customized without affecting functionality.

 ### Parameters

-There are reasonable defaults set to return results in "normal" searches for a ~1-8 char vanity prefixes.
+There are reasonable defaults set to return results in "normal" searches for a 1-8 char vanity prefixes.
 Certain hard limits enforce reasonable ranges for all inputs.
 Of course, you can override any of this by directly changing/removing limits in the `vain.js` file.

 ###### Required